nevakee716/cwDiagramObjectLinkOnEvolve/Help_layout.md

 ## Description
 Allow you use diagram objectLink on evolve.
-THis only work if the diagram is in the same model
+THis only work if the diagram is in the same model You can put hask link like that (#/cwtype=index&cwview=index_services_innovants&lang=fr)

+On the last version, Replace the drillDown by dbClick when clicking on a cross

 ## Options